tamiryak/TownGame/README.md

 more feature like vote will be published in a later version.

 ## 📧 Contact us
-For any other questions,reviews and etc, contact one of our group friends
+For any other questions,reviews and etc, contact me:
 * Tamir - TamirYakov@gmail.com